Highly irregular separated nets: Proof of Main Results.

 \end{linenomath} for all $j\in[k]$, where $\lim_{\varepsilon \to 0}\kappa(\varepsilon)=0$. \end{enumerate} \end{lemma} We note that the upper bounds in Statements~\ref{lemma:geometric1_amalg} and \ref{lemma:geometric2_amalg} depend on $d, \omega, k, L$ and $c$.

-\begin{remark*}[The role of the parameter $k$ in Lemma~\ref{lemma:geometric_amalg}] We will only require Lemma~\ref{lemma:geometric_amalg} for the case $k=1$, that is, we only apply it to single bi-$\omega$ transformations and not to $k$-tuples of bi-$\omega$ transformations.
-However, the work \cite{DKK2018} shows that such statements for $k$-tuples can be very useful and so we prove Lemma~\ref{lemma:geometric_amalg} for general $k$ in case it finds future application. \end{remark*}
+\begin{remark*}[The role of the parameter $k$ in Lemma~\ref{lemma:geometric_amalg}] We will only require Lemma~\ref{lemma:geometric_amalg} for the case $k=1$, that is, we only apply it to single bi-$\omega$ \jl{mapping} and not to $k$-tuples of bi-$\omega$ \jl{mappings}.
+However, the work \cite{DKK2018} shows that such statements for $k$-tuples can be very useful and so we prove Lemma~\ref{lemma:geometric_amalg} for general $k$ in case it finds future applications. \end{remark*}